 Students enrolled in a UWPCE certificate program, specialization or course are not eligible for federal financial aid, including federal student loans.
 The only exception are those who are taking UWPCE credit courses required for admission to a degree program that’s approved for financial aid.
 For more information, contact the UW Office of Student Financial Aid at firstname.lastname@example.org.

-Students in UWPCE programs are not eligible for the Washington State Tuition Exemption or Husky Promise programs.
+UWPCE students are not eligible for the Washington State Tuition Exemption or Husky Promise programs.

-Matriculated UW students may be able to apply awarded financial aid toward UWPCE credit courses.
-For more information, email the financial aid office at email@example.com.
+UW matriculated students may be able to apply awarded financial aid toward UWPCE credit courses.
+For more information, contact the financial aid office at email@example.com.
 You are charged for UWPCE courses in addition to your standard university tuition.

 Some employers will cover all or part of the cost of a professional education.
 Check with your employer to see if such a program is available.

 Students who want to defer payments on their federal student loans while taking UWPCE classes can request to have their deferment certified.
 You can find an in-school deferment form on the lender’s website.
 Complete the student section and sign, then scan and email the form to Registration Services at email@example.com.
 You may request that the completed form be returned to you or directly to the lender.

 Students who have completed their service in AmeriCorps qualify for a Segal AmeriCorps Education Award.
 These funds can be used to cover educational expenses and, in some cases, living expenses and books and supplies.

 If you're a current or former service member, or a military dependent, you may be able to use VA education benefits to pay program costs.
 For more information, contact the UW Veterans Education Benefits Office.